monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

       - level: 2
         criteria:
           - "Go to person within the team on their area.
 Team defaults to their opinion where there is uncertainty."
-          - "Knows which areas they know the best and proactively advises on these areas in team discussions and planning"
+          - "Knows which areas they know the best and proactively advises on these areas in team discussions and planning."
-          - "Works to increase their and their team's knowledge in these areas"
+          - "Works to increase their and their team's knowledge in these areas."
       - level: 3
         criteria:
           - "Go to expert within company, e.g. invited to give opinion at C Suite meetings."